Sometimes a Father Needs to be a “Bad Cop” to be a “Friend”

 He would go to the Dean’s Office and explain that she committed a crime, and was avoiding arrest.
 He would ask for a list of all her classes, and notify all of her professors of her theft.
 He would obtain her parents phone number, and call them about her felony theft, and that he would pursue a conviction, to the fullest extent of the Law.

 She should not think for a moment that my friend would not do all those things.
-He urged her to ask the other 2 roommates what he did to the apartment manager, who tried to cheat his daughter out of the apartment lease (Refer to May Blog Post – Relationship Category) They would confirm that my friend is very skilled at involving & motivating others on behalf of his family.
-Her father is also relentless in the pursuit of the punishment of the offender.
+He urged her to ask the other 2 roommates what he did to the apartment manager, who tried to cheat his daughter out of the apartment lease (Refer to May Blog Post – Relationship Category) The other 2 roommates would confirm that the father is relentless in the pursuit of the punishment of the offender of his daughter.

 This theft is far worse.
 This theft involves 2 members of my friend’s family.
 One is his youngest son, who is extremely excited to attend his first rock concert, with his college sister.
 How cool.